-The collection also comprises ancient pearl diving equipment, ancient boats (dhows), weighing devices, and splendid jewellery, which gives an account of how the pearling industry that used to take place in the Gulf used to link Dubai to the Indian, Persian, and other markets.
+The collection also comprises ancient pearl diving equipment, weighing devices, and splendid jewellery, which gives an account of how the pearling industry that used to take place in the Gulf used to link Dubai to the Indian, Persian, and other markets.
 This museum is also a historical repository as well as a monument to the efforts and courage of pearl divers who used to risk their lives bringing back these sea treasures.

 Read more: Dubai Travel guide